cucumber/docs/content/gherkin/gherkin-intro.md

 ## Gherkin Syntax

-Like Python and YAML, Gherkin is a line-oriented language that uses indentation to define structure.
+Gherkin is a line-oriented language that uses indentation to define structure, like Python and YAML.
 Line endings terminate statements (i.e. Steps).
 Either spaces or tabs may be used for indentation (but spaces are more portable).
 Most lines start with a keyword.

-Comment lines are allowed anywhere in the file.
-They begin with zero or more spaces, followed by a hash sign (`#`) and some amount of text.
+Comment lines are allowed anywhere in the file (as long as they're on a new line).
+They begin with zero or more spaces, followed by a hash sign (`#`) and some text.

 The parser divides the input into Features, Scenarios, and Steps.
-When you run the Feature, the trailing portion (after the keyword) of each Step is matched to a Ruby code block, called a [Step Definition](/cucumber/step-definitions/).
+When you run the Feature, the trailing portion (after the keyword) of each Step is matched to a code block, called a [Step Definition](/cucumber/step-definitions/).

 A Gherkin source file usually looks like this.